-Michael MacGarry is included on Pop Goes the Revolution at The New Church, Cape Town (through 2014).
+Michael MacGarry was included on Pop Goes the Revolution at The New Church, Cape Town (2013/14).

 Exhibitions / Works